cornellmotionstudio/.github/profile/README.md

-Hi there, welcome to the
+Hi there, welcome to the...

 ## Motion Studio